Power Industry

 Relevant Technologies

-Ceramic Microfiltration (MF) Membrane
+Ceramic Microfiltration (MF) Membranes

-Hollow Fiber Ultrafiltration (UF) Membrane
+Hollow Fiber Ultrafiltration (UF) Membranes

 Hollow Fiber Ultrafiltration (UF) technology is used to remove larger organic molecules, colloids, and suspended solids from the wastewater, making it suitable for further processing.

-Reverse osmosis (RO) technology crucial for removing dissolved salts, organic matter, and other small pollutants, producing high-quality water that can be reused in leather production processes.
+Spiral Wound Reverse osmosis (RO) technology crucial for removing dissolved salts, organic matter, and other small pollutants, producing high-quality water that can be reused in leather production processes.

 Membrane Bioreactors (MBRs)